Lady Gaga: 2008–2010: Breakthrough with The Fame and The Fame Monster

 Following her opening act on the Pussycat Dolls' 2009 Doll Domination Tour in Europe and Oceania, Gaga headlined her worldwide The Fame Ball Tour, which ran from March to September 2009.
 While traveling the globe, she wrote eight songs for The Fame Monster, a reissue of The Fame.
-Those new songs were also released as a standalone EP on November 18, 2009.
-Its first single, "Bad Romance", was released one month earlier and went number one in Canada and the UK, and number two in the US, Australia and New Zealand.
+The new songs were also released as a standalone EP on November 18, 2009.
+The first single, "Bad Romance", was released one month earlier and was number one in Canada and the UK, and number two in Australia, New Zealand and the US.
 "Telephone", with Beyoncé, followed as the second single from the EP and became Gaga's fourth UK number one.
-Its third single was "Alejandro", which reached number one in Finland and attracted controversy when its music video was deemed blasphemous by the Catholic League.
-Both tracks reached the top five in the US.
-The video for "Bad Romance" became the most watched on YouTube in April 2010, and that October, Gaga became the first person with more than one billion combined views.
+Its third single was "Alejandro", which reached number one in Finland; its music video was deemed blasphemous by the Catholic League.
+Both "Telephone" and "Alejandro" reached the top five in the US.
+The video for "Bad Romance" became the most watched video on YouTube in April 2010.
+That October, Gaga became the first person with more than one billion total YouTube views.

-At the 2010 MTV Video Music Awards, she won eight awards from 13 nominations, including Video of the Year for "Bad Romance".
+At the 2010 MTV Video Music Awards, Gaga won eight awards from 13 nominations, including Video of the Year for "Bad Romance".
 She was the most nominated artist for a single year, and the first woman to receive two nominations for Video of the Year at the same ceremony.
 The Fame Monster won the Grammy Award for Best Pop Vocal Album, and "Bad Romance" won Best Female Pop Vocal Performance and Best Short Form Music Video at the 53rd Annual Grammy Awards.
 Rolling Stone featured "Bad Romance" and its music video on their respective lists of the "500 Greatest Songs of All Time" and "100 Greatest Music Videos of All Time" in 2021.